wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 **Important**: Don't overuse this pattern.
 If you find yourself sharing many actions across states, reconsider your state design.
 Each state should have a clear, distinct purpose with mostly unique actions.

-## Data Stores
+## Data Sources

 Now that you understand how to define view states and create state models, let's explore how to build the data layer that powers your VSM features.

-### What is a Data Store?
+### What is a Data Source?

-A **data store** is a type that manages data and business logic in your application.
-Data stores provide a clean separation between your view state logic and data access concerns, making your code more testable and maintainable.
+A **data source** is a type that manages data and business logic in your application.
+Data sources provide a clean separation between your view state logic and data access concerns, making your code more testable and maintainable.

-Data stores can take several forms:
+Data sources can take several forms:

 - **API Client**: Encapsulates interactions with a RESTful API, handling HTTP requests and responses
 - **Database Manager**: Handles read/write operations to local databases (Core Data, SQLite, Realm, etc.)
 - **Business Logic State Machine**: Contains only business logic and rules, managing state transitions without external I/O

-### Defining Data Store Protocols
+### Defining Data Source Protocols

-Always define data stores as **protocol abstractions** rather than concrete types.
+Always define data sources as **protocol abstractions** rather than concrete types.
 This enables easy mocking for unit tests and allows you to swap implementations without changing your view state logic.

 ```swift
 protocol ProductStore: Sendable {